google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Replaceable Sweatbands

-Many hard hats have sweatbands built in, but you might want to consider replacing them with sweatbands with moisture-wicking properties.
+Many hard hats have built-in sweatbands, but you may want to consider replacing them with sweatbands that have moisture-wicking properties.
 They benefit by keeping your interior clean and comfy.

 Extra Padding

-The padding is put in the most critical locations, like the sides, front, and top.
+The padding is placed in the most critical locations, such as the sides, front, and top.
 Memory foam or gel inserts can be an excellent option for enhancing comfort without jeopardizing security.

 Improve Ventilation